Jieiku/theme-dark-arc-gitea/README.md

     cd /var/lib/gitea/custom/public/css
     wget https://raw.githubusercontent.com/Jieiku/theme-dark-arc-gitea/main/theme-dark-arc.css

+## Make sure ownership is correct:

+Set ownership of your $GITEA_CUSTOM directory and files, I set ownership to git because gitea runs as user git as seen in the previous screenshot.

+    sudo chown -R git:git /var/lib/gitea/custom

 ## Edit the app.ini config file to include dark-arc theme:

 The app.ini file location may differ depending on environment, this matches the location of my file as seen in the previous screenshot.